Cuprate/cuprate/storage/cuprate-blockchain/README.md

 This is a list of the larger ones, along with issues that don't have answers yet.

 ### 10.1 Traits abstracting backends
-Although all database backends used are very similar, they have some crucial differences in small implementation details that must be worked around when conforming them to `cuprate_blockchain`'s traits.
+Although all database backends used are very similar, they have some crucial differences in small implementation details that must be worked around when conforming them to `cuprate_database`'s traits.

-Put simply: using `cuprate_blockchain`'s traits is less efficient and more awkward than using the backend directly.
+Put simply: using `cuprate_database`'s traits is less efficient and more awkward than using the backend directly.

 For example:
 - [Data types must be wrapped in compatibility layers when they otherwise wouldn't be](https://github.com/Cuprate/cuprate/blob/d0ac94a813e4cd8e0ed8da5e85a53b1d1ace2463/database/src/backend/heed/env.rs#L101-L116)